 E-Commerce % of Total Retail Sales

-Sources: U.S. Census Bureau, November 2022 | Projections from CBRE EA: Pandemic Accelerates E-Commerce Adoption Implications for Industrial and Retail.
+Sources: U.S. Census Bureau, May 2024 | Projections from CBRE EA: Pandemic Accelerates E-Commerce Adoption Implications for Industrial and Retail.
 The percentages presented for future periods are projections and there is no guarantee that these projections will accurately reflect future performance.
 E-commerce sales are sales of goods and services where the buyer places an order, or the price and terms of the sale are negotiated over the Internet, mobile device (M-commerce), extranet, Electronic Data Interchange (EDI) network, electronic mail, or other comparable online system.
 Payment may or may not be made online.
 Online travel services, financial brokers and dealers, and ticket sales agencies are not classified as retail and are not included in either the total retail or retail e-commerce sales estimates.
 Projections are for 2030 and 2040 and not annual, each year estimated based on 2030 and 2040 projection.

-Source: Based on near term E-commerce projections from Green Street Industrial Outlook, January 2023. $1 billion of e-commerce sales requires approximately 1.25 million square feet of industrial space.
+Source: Based on near term E-commerce projections from Green Street Industrial Outlook, January 2024. $1 billion of e-commerce sales requires approximately 1.25 million square feet of industrial space.

-Retailer Inventory-to-Sales Ratio
+Retailer Inventory-To-Sales Ratio

-Source: Green Street 2023 Industrial Outlook.
+Source: Green Street 2024 Industrial Outlook.
 Green Street Warehouse Inventory Index adjusts for various nuances around product size and proclivity to be stored in warehouses (e.g., auto inventory is stored on dealership lots, not warehouses) to provide a more accurate reading of goods in logistics facilities.

 Quarterly Net Absorption (MSF) | 2013-2022